jeffstieler/atlas-help/documentation/build-configurations.html.md

 Common use cases for these build configurations include:

-- A packer template and associated scripts to provision your organizations Vagrant box for development
+- A Packer template and associated scripts to provision your organizations Vagrant box for development
-- A packer template and associated Puppet module you use to bake AMIs for your production deployments
+- A Packer template and associated Puppet module you use to bake AMIs for your production deployments
 - Packer builders for both Virtualbox and DigitalOcean images, for maintaining a golden image used for both development and production